Sustainable construction &

 Use biogenic materials confidently

 Choosing low-CO₂ materials is just the start, performance depends on how they’re installed, protected, and monitored.
-Here’s a quick guide to commonly used biogenic and biobased materials, with links to real-world cases showing how moisture monitoring keeps them performing as intended:
+Here’s how Tector supports common biogenic materials:

 CLT